simonflood/ood-documentation/source/how-tos/monitoring/logging.rst

 The NGINX logs are the output of the user :ref:`PUN <glossary>`.
 These logs will capture things relevant to a *particular user* such as:

-- Debuggin issues related to job submissions for a user.
+- Debugging issues related to job submissions for a user.
 For example, commands being issued to the scheduler (``sbatch``, ``qsub``, etc) can be seen here by searching for ``execve``.
 - Issues related to PUNs crashing and/or pages not rendering correctly.